shankarmurugesan/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 Optimize Inventory Management: Use sales trends and patterns to improve inventory forecasting and avoid stockouts or excess stock.
 International Pricing Strategy: Refine international pricing strategies by accounting for the impact of currency fluctuations to maximize profits.

-**Contents**

-The repository contains the following files and directories:

-**DatasparkDash1.ipynb:** Jupyter Notebook detailing the entire process of data cleaning, preprocessing, and analysis.

-**Datasets:** Folder containing the raw and cleaned datasets used in the analysis.

-**README.md:** This file, providing a detailed project overview and instructions for replicating the analysis.

 **Prerequisites**